paulpaq98/Holographic_Database/README.md

 The data in this repository is a sample from a database of holographic 12h time-lapses (one image = 30 minutes) of seven pathogenic bacterial species taken with Iprasense lens-free imaging system (Cytonote6) on thin-layer BHI Agar mediums (150 microns) collected by the Institut de Biologie Structurelle (IBS, France).

+Two sets of 24 images (for training and testing) for each species are present in this repository.

 # Detection Model